dbakuntsev/simply.clipboard-monitor/README.md

 - HTML preview (rendered in an embedded WebView2 control).
 - RTF preview (rendered by WPF's built-in rich text renderer, with compound GDI font-name normalization for correct bold/italic rendering).
 - Image preview (for image-like formats).
-- A scrollable history of past clipboard changes, with per-session format previews.
+- A scrollable history of past clipboard changes, with per-session format previews and drag-and-drop support for transferring history entries directly into other applications.
 - The process that currently owns the clipboard, shown in the status bar with full path and command line in a tooltip.

 ![Screenshot of Basic operation, HEX Preview](.github/screenshots/demo1.png)